ArjunSNair00/NodeScape/README.md

 NodeScape also works with external AI tools such as:

-- ChatGPT
-- Claude
-- Gemini
+- ChatGPT / Claude / Gemini etc.
-- Local LLMs (Ollama)
+- Local LLMs

 Steps: